froggie3/Stable-Diffusion-Checkpoint-Linker/README.md

 ![images/20230406010745.png](images/20230406014524.png)

-Using this utility enables you to make a hardlink or a symlink of various weight file used in Stable Diffusion Web UI (`*.safetensors`, `*.ckpt`, `*.pt`, or something like that) without copying from the original folder.
+Using this utility enables you to make a hardlink or a symlink of various weight files used in Stable Diffusion Web UI (`*.safetensors`, `*.ckpt`, `*.pt`, or something like that) without copying weights from their original folders.
-Since this will just make no real copy of file, making links or its deletion is really fast.
+Since this will just make no real copy of files, making links or its deletion is really fast.

 This utility should be run in PHP environment installed.